nortikin/sverchok/docs/nodes/vector/drop.rst

 Reverse operation to Matrix apply.
 If matrix apply adding all transformations to vertices.
-Than vector drop substract matrix from vertices.
+Than vector drop subtract matrix from vertices.

 Inputs
 ------

 **Vertices** - Vectors input to transform
-**Matrix** - Matrix to substract from vertices
+**Matrix** - Matrix to subtract from vertices

 Outputs
 -------